lizziehv/Science-Fair-2021/README.md

 # Science Fair Project

 This is the code repository for our science fair project.
-We are cbuilding a lie detector test based on a few features: speech recogintion and analysis, microexpression analysis, and heart rate.
+We are building a lie detector test based on a few features: speech recogintion and analysis, microexpression analysis, and heart rate.
 We are using Machine Learning concepts and packages to predict whether a subject is lying.

 ## Contributors